 Under the Bonus Plan, the named executive officers can earn no more than 50% of their base salary as a bonus award.
 The named executive officers' annual bonus opportunity will be based 80% upon our consolidated pre-tax profit (before consolidated annual bonus and stock-based compensation expense but after all other charges) and 20% based on the number of new orders (net of cancellations) that we generate compared to the consolidated pre-tax profit and new orders within our 2009 annual business plan.
 The named executive officers begin to earn the consolidated pre-tax profit portion of their annual bonus award once the annual business plan is at least 80% attained.
-The full amount of the consolidated pre-tax profit portion of their annual business plan.
-The named executive officers begin to earn the new orders unit portion of their annual bonus award once the annual business plan is at least 85% attained.
-The full amount of the new orders unit portion of their annual bonus award once the annual business plan is at least 85% attained.
-The full amount of the new orders unit portion of their annual bonus award once the annual business plan is at least 85% attained.
-The full amount of the new orders unit portion of their annual bonus award once the annual business plan is at least 85% attained.
+The full amount of the consolidated pre-tax profit portion of their annual bonus award is earned ratably from 80% up to 100% achievement of the annual business plan.
+The named executive officers begin to earn the new orders unit portion of their annual bonus award is earned ratably from 85% up to 100% achievement of the annual business plan.